A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: The Proposed Pipeline

 Parallel imaging-based reconstruction method GRAPPA reconstructs the unobserved \textit{k}-space lines $(\vec{K^{(u)}})$ from the observed ACS lines ($\vec{K}$) by proper estimation of a kernel ($\mathcal{G}$).
 GRAPPA reconstruction in \textit{k}-space is used for estimating the unobserved \textit{k}-space lines from the observed lines.
 The GRAPPA consistency loss function in \textit{k}-space domain calculates the $l_{2}$-norm between the reconstructed \textit{k}-space and the true \textit{k}-space.
 Likewise, the GRAPPA consistency loss function in the spatial domain takes the $l_{2}$-norm between the inverse Fourier transform of the reconstructed \textit{k}-space and the true image.
 The input to the GRAPPA reconstruction block is the undersampled \textit{k}-space generated from the de-aliased synthetic image $(G_{\theta_{G}}(\bold{x_{g}}))$.
 For simulation, we incorporate sampling masks to undersample the image and take the center dominant regions as ACS lines.
 Let, $\mathscr{\bold{S}}_{i}$ be the sampling mask and $\bold{y_{g_{u}}}$ is the undersampled \textit{k}-space image given by

 where $\mathscr{\bold{F}}$ is the Fourier transform operator and $\boldsymbol{\eta}$ is the synthetic acquisition noise.
 The GRAPPA kernel $\mathcal{G}$ estimates the missing \textit{k}-space points as a linear combination of neighboring weighted points from different coils.
-In our work, a single coil is used.
+Both single-coil and multi-coil data are used for simulation study in our work.
 The GRAPPA reconstructed \textit{k}-space is represented by $\mathcal{G}* \bold{y}_{g_{u}}$ which is interpreted as the convolution of the undersampled \textit{k}-space data with the GRAPPA kernel.
-The spatial and \textit{k}-space GRAPPA reconstruction loss functions can be represented by
+The \textit{k}-space GRAPPA reconstruction loss functions can be represented by